Replacement window coil balances

 We also offer a conversion video shown below that works for both Certainteed and Simonton windows that use this type of assembly.
 Take a look and review the full process below and see which option you'd prefer for your repair.

-A home owner from Oshkosh, Wisconsin says:
+Home Owner from Oshkosh, Wisconsin

-One last question: which stamps do I order for the S170 and the S171 ?
-I see there are 9 different stamps for the Series 170 coils and 3 different weight bearing coils for the Series 171 .
+One last question: which stamps do I order for the S170 and the S171?
+I see there are 9 different stamps for the Series 170 coils and 3 different weight bearing coils for the Series 171.
 Can you tell from the stickers on the two windows I sent?

-Casey from SWISCO responded:
+Casey from SWISCO

 Unfortunately, the manufacturer stickers do not indicate the tension of your coil springs.
 There would generally be numbers stamped on the base of the original coils that you would use to choose the corresponding strength options.
 If not, you would need to weigh your window sash and divide the weight by the number of coils used on both sides to choose the corresponding strength options.